 4. Do the twist

 Now you have your basic set-up, make sure that you are free to twist your body to allow you to cover the area the subject is likely to be moving through.
-Try to find a position where you can cover the greatest area without having to move your feet
+Try to find a position where you can cover the greatest area without having to move your feet or become unbalanced.

 Get a free monopod!